opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Predict monitoring requests

-Controls how many predict requests are monitored on one node.
-If set to `0`, OpenSearch clears all monitoring predict requests in the node's cache, and does not monitor predict requests from that point forward.
+Controls how many upload model tasks can run in parallel on one node.
+If set to `0`, you cannot upload models to any node.

 ### Setting